phediverse/mastodon-rest/README.md

 know when a bunch of requests don't necessarily need to resolve in order, for even more speed.
 But that's for another day.

-Ff you want to force a resource block until fully downloaded, call its `resolve()` method.
+If you want to force a resource block until fully downloaded, call its `resolve()` method.
 That method can be chained.

 A few catches: